rune/rune/docs/docs/quick-start.md

 ## How it all works {#how-it-all-works}

 Rune games are split into two parts: logic & rendering.
-Let's take a look at the generated tic tac toe game and get familiar with it.
+Let's take a look at the generated Tic Tac Toe game and get familiar with it.
 You can also deep dive into in depth explanation in [syncing game state docs](how-it-works/syncing-game-state.md).

 ### Game Logic {#game-logic}